malinir/Project-Getting-and-Cleaning-Data/codebook.md

     ------------------

 Step 2.
-Selecting only the required columns after naming the columns based on the feaure.txt
+Selecting only the required columns after naming the columns based on the feaure.txt.
+        The feature names were read into a vector and the merged data set was named based on the values of the vector.
+        A subset of this data was taken based on the column name containing a mean or a std (standard deviation).